Skip to content

 dataflux-func_worker-0 Python worker unit listening to queues #0, #4, #7, #8, #9.

-Mainly handles internal tasks of DataFlux Func (#0 queue) and tasks mistakenly assigned to reserved queues
+Mainly handles internal tasks of DataFlux Func (#0 queue) and tasks mistakenly entered into reserved queues

 dataflux-func_worker-1 Python worker unit listening to queue #1.